At a Glance Why You'll Love It

 While few of the ancient refinements are in evidence today, a stroll amongst the stunning ruins of Hadrian’s parkland offers a fascinating glimpse into the over-the-top lifestyle of antiquity’s rich and famous.
 After a day of discovering Rome’s most coveted villas, your chauffer will escort you straight back to your hotel doorstep, so you can kick your feet up and get some well-deserved rest!

 The villa was built in the 16th century for Cardinal Ippolito d'Este, who had just been appointed governor and papal delegate in Tivoli by Pope Julius III.
-Upon his arrival in the hilltop village, the Cardinal quickly found out that he had assigned an ancient Benedictine monastery as his residence.
+Upon his arrival in the hilltop village, the Cardinal quickly found out that he had been assigned an ancient Benedictine monastery as his residence.
 D’Este, who was accustomed to dwelling in elegant palaces, found it difficult to adjust to his new modest living quarters and soon decided to transform the convent into a magnificent villa.
 He employed some of the most famous Renaissance artists to build a house and surrounding gardens worthy of a cardinal.